skittlemittle/lfm/readme.md

 r: response from arduino telling computer that the last
     message was invalid (ie it should send a f\n again)

-c\n : ask the arduino for a status check
+c\n : ask the arduino to set the led panel to all off

-c\n : response from arduino saying that its running
+c\n : response from arduino ack'ing the clear request
-    and has album data (OK)

 n\n : response from arduino saying that it needs
     album data